-There is currently no treatment or cure for misophonia, which didn’t even have a name until 2000.
-That means that all people like me can do is try to develop coping strategies.
+There is currently no treatment or cure for misophonia, which didn’t even have a name until the year 2000.
+That means that all people like me can do is try to develop coping strategies (Read about mine here.)
 I, for instance, use ear-plugs a lot – or, at least, I did before Max came along.
 I play my own music or TV to try to drown out the thudding baselines and tinny speaker sounds that bother me so much.
 And, if I find myself in a situation like the one in that clothing store in Orlando a few years back, I get the hell out of it, as fast as I can.

 And, of course, it’s not like ALL noise will trigger the fight-or-flight thing.
 For me, it seems mostly to be repetitive or avoidable sounds.
 So, if I’m in a nightclub, say (Lol!
 AS IF I’d be in a nightclub!), the loud music won’t bother me at all: I mean, I’ll obviously do that Old Person thing of going, “I don’t know why it has to be so loud!
 Because when I go out with people, actually want to be able to HEAR them!”, but I won’t become incoherent with rage over it.
 If I can faintly hear the thumping bassline from a house at the other end of my street, on the other hand, I WILL BE LIVID.
 YOU WILL NOT WANT TO ENCOUNTER ME.
 Seriously, I’m the least confrontational person in the world, but if I can hear your bassline a-thumpin’, I WILL knock on your door and ask you turn it down.
 Then I’ll slink home and be so embarrassed I’ll want to die.